 Nominal fraction dose planned

 Nominal fraction dose delivered

+Free Text Stage

 This profile defines three transactions and define state through fields within the message instead of within additional transactions.
 The following workflows are not described in depth within the current profile.
 Comments regarding whether to further refine the profile to include these workflows and how to do so are encouraged.

-Lack of Prescription – What is the desired outcome if a Treatment Planning System receives an Intent from an Intent Producer, but determines that no treatment is necessary?
-Should some field or transaction be provided indicating the reason for the lack of treatment?
-How codified should that information be?

-Intent sent in error – What is the desired outcome if an Intent Producer sends an intent in error?
+Intent sent in error.
+What is the desired outcome if an Intent Producer sends an intent in error?
 For example, if the documentation was entered on an incorrect patient, what transaction or what fields should be used to tell Treatment Observers that the information was invalid?
 How codified should that information be?

-Intent cancel – What is the desired outcome if an intent must be canceled?
+Intent cancelation.
+What is the desired outcome if an intent must be canceled?
 For example, if a patient moves out of the jurisdiction such that treatment should not be continued, or declines further treatment?
 What transaction or what fields should be used to tell Treatment Observers that the intent is no longer accurate?
 How codified should that information be?

-Prescription without intent – Should the profile permit a prescription summary to be sent that has no source intent?
+Prescription without intent.
+Should the profile permit a prescription summary to be sent that has no source intent?
 Are there clinical scenarios where this would be appropriate?
 If so, we must decide how this scenario will be modeled in the message structure.
 (See section 3.P.4.1.2.4.)

-New HL7 transactions will be needed as part of this profile.
+New HL7 transactions may be needed as part of this profile.
 A change request to HL7 will be submitted after Public Comment is received for this profile to ensure that any requested transactions align with the future approach of the profile.
 As written, the profile refers to these transactions as follows –

-PPR^XXX – Send Intent
+PPR^XXX – Send Intent [XRTS-01]

-PPR^XXY – Send Prescription Summary
+PPR^XXY – Send Prescription Summary [XRTS-02]

-ORU^XXZ – Send Delivery Results
+ORU^XXZ – Send Delivery Results [XRTS-03]

 Table X.3.1-4 lists codes to be used for OBX segment documentation.
 In that table, Protocol and Modality are anticipated to be coded (CWE) data elements.
 As written, no value set is associated with that field.
 Input is requested on what values to provide for these coded elements.